MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Interpretability

-To understand how a specific state observation influences a particular action distribution, we can visualize the decision route from the root to the chosen leaf node in RTCs with the input state.
-For a given specific observation, we also provide the action probability distribution for each layer.
+To understand how a specific state observation influences a particular action distribution, we visualize the decision route from the root to the chosen leaf node in RTCs with the input state.
+For a given observation, we also provide the action probability distribution at each layer, which is an inherent interpretation capability not available by the standard DNNs paradigm.
 As shown in Fig.~\ref{fig7b}, we can receive the action probability distribution from each layer.
-Each node outputs a probability distribution with feature vectors, and the selected action depends on the probability linearly combined with the action distribution of each leaf node.
-From Fig.~\ref{fig7b}, we can find which features obtained more attention at each layer and how the features affect the action probability distribution.
-A detailed description is deferred to Appendix~\ref{TreeStructures}.
+Each node outputs a probability distribution associated with a feature vector, and the selected action depends on the probabilities obtained by linearly combining the action distributions of each leaf node.
+From Fig.~\ref{fig7b}, we can find which features obtain more attention at each layer and how these features affect the action probability distribution.